ssorj/quiver/README.md

 ## Overview

-Quiver implementations are native clients (and sometimes also servers) in various languages and APIs that send or receive messages and dump raw information about the transfers to standard output.
+Quiver implementations are native clients (and sometimes also servers) in various languages and APIs that send or receive messages and write raw information about the transfers to standard output.
 They are deliberately simple.